eoincarley/pulsations/README.md

 Note: the paths to the data on your local machine will need to be edited withing these codes.

-For any information on the codes or data necessary to reproduce the plots, please email eoincarley@gmail.com
+For any more information on the codes or data necessary to reproduce the plots, please email eoincarley@gmail.com